firebase/extensions/firestore-bigquery-export/README.md

 If you create, update, delete, or import a document in the specified collection, this extension sends that update to BigQuery.
 You can then run queries on this mirrored dataset.

 Note that this extension only listens for _document_ changes in the collection, but not changes in any _subcollection_.
 You can, though, install additional instances of this extension to specifically listen to a subcollection or other collections in your database.
 Or if you have the same subcollection across documents in a given collection, you can use `{wildcard}` notation to listen to all those subcollections (for example: `chats/{chatid}/posts`).

-You can also optionally return STRING column with JSON object containing reference parent Firestore Document names.
+You can also optionally return STRING column with JSON object containing reference parent Firestore Document names

-Tables partition options settings cannot be updated after creating a table.
-You will be able to update clustering.
+`Partition` settings cannot be updated on a pre-existing table, if these options are required then a new table must be cerated.

+`Clustering` will not need to create or modify a table when adding clustering options, this will be updated automatically.

 #### Additional setup